s2t2/lambda-ds-3-1/notes/class-1.md

 ### Virtual Environments

+A virtual environment is a place where we install specific version of the python programming language and third-party Python packages.
+Different projects often require different dependencies, and project-specific virtual environments help us prevent conflicts between different versions.

 > NOTE: we'll use either Anaconda or Pipenv for managing virtual environments.
-> The instructions below show you both ways (for instructional purposes), but normally you'd just choose one!
+The instructions below show you both ways (for instructional purposes), but normally you'd just choose one!

 #### Anaconda Environments

+Advantages:
+  + Can be created, modified, activated from anywhere on the filesystem
+  + Integrates with pip for python package management

+Disadvantages:
+  + Requires specification of development and production dependencies in different files (“requirements.txt” vs. “dev-requirements.txt”, for example)

 Managing a virtual environment with Anaconda: